Grants and Funding Programs for Archives in British Columbia

 For application information, consult the History Education Network Funding Programs page

-The Terry Reksten Memorial Fund offers an award of $1,000 to a community archives in British Columbia to assist in the work of acquiring, preserving, indexing or disseminating information on the archival documentary heritage of British Columbia.
-The award is administered by the Friends of the British Columbia Archives.
+The Fund annually offers two awards of $1,000 each to a community archives in British Columbia to assist in the work of acquiring, preserving, indexing or disseminating information on the archival documentary heritage of British Columbia in the broadest sense of the word.
+The awards are administered by the Friends of the British Columbia Archives.

 Note: Grant applications by e-mail are preferred.